trinodb/trino/docs/src/main/sphinx/security/certificate.rst

 * The server asks for a certificate from clients, but allows connection without one.
 * The server must have a certificate from clients to allow connection.

-Trino's client certificate support is the middle type, asks for a certificate but allows connection if another authentication method passes.
+Trino's client certificate support is the middle type.
+It asks for a certificate but allows connection if another authentication method passes.

 Certificate authentication configuration